-The graphs show the data collected by Pandora FMS during a time threshold defined by the user.
-Pandora FMS graphs show data on request, being generated every time the operator requires one of them, showing the most recent data.
+Graphs show data collected by Pandora FMS during a time threshold defined by the user.
+Pandora FMS graphs show data on request, and they are generated every time the operator requires one of them, showing the most recent data.

 The graphs in Pandora represent the values that a module has had over a period of time.

-Due to the great amount of data that Pandora FMS stores, two different types of functionality are offered, the graphs normal and the graphs full scale or TIP.
+Due to the great amount of data that Pandora FMS stores, two different types of features are offered, the normal graphs and the full scale graphs or TIP.

 These are graphs that represent the information stored by the module at a basic level.

-It allows us to see an approximation of the values in which our module oscillates.
+It allows us to see an approximation of the value range of the module.